TechTarget's Best of VMworld Awards recognize the most outstanding products on display at VMware's annual user conference.

 Fills a market gap: What needs does the product uniquely meet?
 What problems does it solve?

-Disaster recovery and backup for virtualized environments: Legitimate entrants include software products or cloud services that are designed to back up, restore and replicate data and/or achieve fault tolerance in a virtual server or cloud infrastructure.
-Examples include disaster recovery as a service and workload availability software.
+Data Protection: Legitimate entrants include software products or cloud services (DRaaS) that are designed to back up, restore, replicate data and/or achieve fault tolerance in a virtual server or cloud infrastructure.

-Workload management and automation: Legitimate entrants monitor, track, manage and automate virtual workloads either in on-premises servers or in cloud environments.
-Examples include products that troubleshoot workload availability, monitor performance, manage VM lifecycles and automate workload deployment or configuration.
+Workload management and migration: Legitimate entrants monitor, track and manage workloads either in on-premises servers or in cloud environments, or enable migration of workloads across cloud platforms.
+Examples include products that monitor performance, troubleshoot workload availability, manage VM lifecycles and automate workload deployment or configuration.

-Virtualization and cloud infrastructure: Legitimate entrants include products designed to enable organizations to build virtual infrastructures, including compute and storage hardware.
-Examples include servers, storage arrays and hyper-converged infrastructure appliances.
-Also included in this category are software products designed to manage or virtualize hardware – such as software-defined storage.
+Virtualization and cloud infrastructure: Legitimate entrants include hardware products designed to enable organizations to build virtual infrastructures, including compute and storage hardware.
+Examples include storage arrays and hyper-converged infrastructure appliances, as well as software products designed to manage or virtualize hardware – such as software-defined storage.

 Networking and virtualization: Legitimate entrants are hardware and/or software technologies that enhance networking in virtual or cloud infrastructures and/or enable and optimize virtualized networks.
 Examples include network switches, routers and software, or services that enhance networking in a virtual or cloud environment.